zeqianli/DoubanListingHelper/README.md

 [中文文档](./README_CN.md) / [Follow me on Douban](https://www.douban.com/people/49528893/)

-[Douban](https://www.douban.com/) is the largest Chinese media database and social network for reviewing and categorizing music, movies/TVs, books, games, etc. Imagine Rate Your Music,Discogs, IMDB,Letterboxed, Goodreads, Steam... all in one but you can also post content, organize events, discuss in forums and much more.
+[Douban](https://www.douban.com/) is the largest Chinese media database and social network for reviewing and categorizing music, movies/TVs, books, games, etc. Imagine RateYourMusic, Discogs, IMDB, Letterboxed, Goodreads, Steam... all in one plus you can post content, organize events, create discussion forums and much more.

 Music/file/book/game listings are the foundation Douban and are submited using a webform submitted by users manually.
 This is time-consuming and is subject to errors and format inconsistencies.
 This browser extension automate the process by scaping listing data from source sites and auto-fills forms on Douban.